Age-Related Macular Degeneration

 Do you have questions about your eye health or information shared on this page?
 Our Health Information Line is here to support you.
 You can also contact us if you would like us to mail you a free Amsler grid, or download the Amsler grid here.

-The below video provides a basic summary of wet AMD:
+The video below provides a basic summary of wet AMD:

-Tell us what it’s like to live with Age-Related Macular Degeneration (AMD) Share your experience by filling out our survey using the button below.
+Share your experience by filling out our survey using the button below.

-Updated on Februrary 15, 2022
+Updated on August 24, 2022

 Join the Fight!